Flame Cutting Service

 Cuts thick materials – This is by far the biggest advantage of using a flame cutting service.
-It enables the cutting of metal up to a thickness of 150 mm.
+It enables the cutting steel plates up to a thickness of 150 mm.

 Portability – It does not require primary power, nor compressed air.
 Therefore, it is easily portable.
 The 15 kg set lets you cut metal pretty much anywhere, making it a solution for on-site welding and cutting jobs.

-Speed – One of the advantages of an oxy acetylene cutting service is its quickness.
-It’s especially evident for metals with a thickness over 30 mm.
+Cutting speed – One of the advantages of the oxy acetylene cutting service is its quickness.
+It’s especially evident for steel plates with a thickness over 30 mm.
 Although plasma cutting is also considered a speedy option, oxy cutting edges it with bigger thicknesses and the gap widens further with the increase of dimensions.